The Realm Online: Development

 The Realm was greenlit in 1994 during negotiations for Sierra's sale of the ImagiNation Network (INN) online social gaming service to AT&T with the expectation that it would be included in the sale.
 However, INN canceled this agreement because they perceived The Realm as a direct competitor to their planned CyberPark online world.
 Sierra co-founder and CEO Ken Williams advocated for the continued development of The Realm.

 Development for The Realm began in 1995 at Sierra's original design facility in Oakhurst, California alongside classic single-player titles like Quest for Glory and Police Quest.
 Sierra initially solicited The Coles to design The Realm as an online adaptation of Quest for Glory, but this plan was not further pursued.
 Development was led by David Slayback and Stephen Nichols, who had previously worked on games for the pioneering internet gaming platform The Sierra Network.
 Slayback departed the project in 1996 due to the emphasis on violence in the game.
 Development continued led by Stephen Nichols and Janus Anderson.

 The Realm was conceived as an online adaptation of Sierra's single-player point and click adventure games with an emphasis on expanding the adventure game inventory system into an interactive trading system.
-The game was developed using Sierra's (Sierra Creative Interpreter) environment.
+The game was developed using Sierra's SCI (Sierra Creative Interpreter) environment.

 The Realm features artwork by Sierra's in-house artists including Richard Powell, who had previously worked on games including Space Quest and Gabriel Knight and music by composer Chance Thomas.
 The cel-animation style artwork was drawn by hand and digitally scanned.